ansys/pyansys-dev-guide/doc/source/overview/dev_practices.rst

         git push origin --tags

 #.
 Create a list of all changes for the release.
 It is often helpful
-   to see the `GitHub's compare feature`_ differences from the last tag and the `main` branch.
+   to see the differences from the last tag and the ``main`` branch using `GitHub's compare feature`_ tool.
 Be sure to acknowledge new contributors by their GitHub username and place mentions where appropriate if a specific contributor is to be thanked for a new feature.

 #.
-Place your release notes from step 8 in the release section with GitHub.
+Place your release notes from the previous in the release section within the GitHub repository.
 See
    `GitHub Releases`_

 .. _GitHub Releases: https://docs.github.com/en/github/administering-a-repository/releasing-projects-on-github/managing-releases-in-a-repository